theztd/ans-nomad-cni/README.md

-# nomad-cni
+# ans-nomad-cni
-The cni pugins for nomad
+The cni pugins for nomad (the first primitive version)